yasirpeker1212/AppDesk/README.md

 # Desktop-File-Creator
-A desktop file creator for .AppImage files to show up in wofi or rofi.
+A simple desktop file creator for .AppImage files so they can show up in wofi, rofi, and your application launcher of choice!

-# How To Use :
+# 🚀 How to Use
-Run script using command "python AppImage.py"
+Run the script using :

-#Q&A Time!
+python AppImage.py or python3 AppImage.py

+# ❓Q&A
+# Q: Which distros are supported?
+A: All Linux distributions are supported — AppImage works universally across distros!

+# Q: I encountered a problem.
+Where can I get help?
+A: You can reach out to us at coralinuxteam@gmail.com or open an issue.

+# Q: What do I need to run this program?
+A: You just need Python and an .AppImage file!